TuriGuilano/css_position/README.md

 # CSS - Positioning of elements

-This repo displays (currently four) the five position styles available to us in css;
+This repo displays the five position styles available to us in css;

 ```css
  {